figgiee/Omnidex/FinalProject_Proposal.md

 The final project will be a runnable desktop application demonstrated through a live walkthrough, showcasing its scanning, matching, and browsing capabilities.
 The complete source code, including both Rust backend and Vue.js frontend, will be published on my GitHub repository.

-### **PROJECT STEPS **
+### **PROJECT STEPS**

 I have previously created this app with Python and I am interested in seeing how Rust will handle it.
 Personally I feel like apps that serve as a tool for something quick like this, should be light-weight and not complex.
-I have seen how performant apps/frameworks/libraries built with Rust can be so I’m looking forward to this..
+I have seen how performant apps/frameworks/libraries built with Rust can be so I'm looking forward to this..

 **Phase 1: Rust Backend \- Local Asset Indexing Core**